ElioMargiotta/agora_monorepo/frontend/frontend/README.md

 The platform uses The Graph protocol for efficient on-chain data indexing:
 - `agora-sub/`: Subgraph for Agora-related events

-- `subgraph/`: Main subgraph for spaces, proposals, and voting events
+For local development, you can run your own subgraph node instead of using the hosted service.
+Refer to [The Graph documentation](https://thegraph.com/docs/) for setup instructions.

-## 🔧 Development
+## Development

 ### Available Scripts